Heather Lawrenson Adv.Dip.Couns., Registered Member BACP

-** During COVID-19 shutdown I am still offering Zoom and Skype sessions...Individual and Couples counsellor (Relate trained) - Do you feel stuck in patterns of behaviour which are just not working any more?
+** Face to face in Truro also offering Zoom, Whats App and Skype sessions...Individual and Couples counsellor (Relate trained) - Do you feel stuck in patterns of behaviour which are just not working any more?
 Possibly you're feeling sad, anxious or depressed?
 Or is someone else's behaviour impacting on you?
 This may be affecting all your relationships, including family, friendships and work.
 Maybe you're feeling confused, stressed - leading to feelings of despair, loss of hope for the future - generally overwhelmed by your thoughts and feelings....
 If so I can help you begin to look at where the cause of your distress is - helping you discover a way of living your life that can ultimately bring more contentment, empowerment and self awareness.

 Working Integratively means I use "tools" from different theoretical approaches depending on what works best for you.... with a basis in Person Centred Therapy.
 This is about creating an accepting and trusting counselling relationship where you can feel sufficiently supported to begin looking at your concerns.

 My work with you may be short term focused (6-8 sessions) focusing on specific patterns/concerns, or longer term work exploring in more depth past traumas/events which are still impacting on you now - looking at ways of increasing your self awareness and enabling personal growth.

 I am a Registered member of BACP which means I adhere to their code of practice and ethics.